uwmadisoncals/cals-main-plugins/the-events-calendar-shortcode/readme.txt

 == Upgrade Notice ==

+= 1.9 =
+* Adds check for minimum WordPress and PHP version
+* Adds a link to a short tutorial video
+* Changes first example shortcode so it's easier to copy/paste

 = 1.8 =
 * Adds new orderby='title' option
 * Fixes resetting the WordPress global query instead of just the post data